milantony05/e-plantShopping/README.md

 # Nursery Shopping Application

-Shopping cart application for a Nursery plant shop which offers a variety of house plants.
+Shopping cart application for a plant shop which offers a variety of house plants.